firmai/firmai/README.md

 ### Hi there 👋
-I'm Derek, a software developer and researcher in management sciences and finance.
+I'm Derek, a software developer and machine learning researcher in management sciences and finance.

 - 👥 Core team member at [@alan-turing-institute](https://github.com/alan-turing-institute)